kanishk-ujjwal/personel_page_with_css/README.md

 # personel_page_2
-Personel site to learn HTML and CSS
+Personel site to learn HTML and CSS.
 Your site is published at https://kanishk-ujjwal.github.io/personel_page_with_css/